 #4 – Challenge presuppositions

 Studies have demonstrated that an unengaged brain prefers shortcuts to save time and energy.
-This knowledge is essential because, for PMs and their partners to imagine or create alternative solutions, they must also be aware of their thoughts' hypotheses, theories and philosophies.
-To bring about best-in-class products, PMs and their partners must challenge their presuppositions before their competitors do it and beat them to the market.
+This knowledge is essential because, for PMs and their partners to imagine or create alternative solutions, they must also be aware of their thoughts, hypotheses, theories, and philosophies.
+To bring about best-in-class products, they must challenge their presuppositions before their competitors do it and beat them to the market.

 It is imperative not to let our brains take a shortcut.
 Instead, we must continually push ourselves and our partners to invent new ways, experiment, and test new ideas.
 Challenging hypotheses and inferences are one of the best ways to bring about a new vision, fresh thinking, and further ideas.